 Utah is one of just a handful of states where lottery sales are prohibited.

 Although fantasy sports contests are not authorized or regulated, they have been tolerated so far.
 Some operators like DraftKings accept players from Utah.
+This is because they are not seen as a form of gambling, being arguable at least as games of skill.
+This may be seen by some as a gateway for online gambling, but recent legislative steps seem to suggest otherwise.

 The punishment for a first-time gambling offense can be an up to $1,000 fine or 6 months in prison.
+Naturally, this makes people think twice before they gamble online.

 If you happen to enjoy gambling, Utah is just about the worst state in America to satisfy your craving.
 That’s because you won’t find a single legal gambling activity.
 You may be able to indulge in different types of gambling out-of-state if you happen to live close to one of six border states.